Troy, New York: Geography

 Troy is located several miles north of Albany near the junction of the Erie and Champlain canals, via the Hudson River, and is the terminus of the New York Barge Canal.
 It is the distributing center for a large area.

 The city is on the central part of the western border of Rensselaer County.
 The Hudson River makes up the western border of the city and the county's border with Albany County.
 The city borders within Rensselaer County, Schaghticoke to the north, Brunswick to the east, and North Greenbush to the south; to the west, the city borders the Albany County town of Colonie, the villages of Menands and Green Island, and the cities of Watervliet and Cohoes.
 To the northwest, Troy borders the Saratoga County village of Waterford within the town of Waterford.

 The western edge of the city is flat along the river, and then steeply slopes to higher terrain to the east.
 The average elevation is 50 feet, with the highest elevation being 500 feet in the eastern part of the city.
 The city is longer than it is wide, with the southern part wider than the northern section of the city (the formerly separate city of Lansingburgh).
 Several kills (Dutch for creek) pass through Troy and empty into the Hudson.
 The Poesten Kill and Wynants Kill are the two largest, and both have several small lakes and waterfalls along their routes in the city.
 Several lakes and reservoirs are within the city, including Ida Lake, Burden Pond, Lansingburgh Reservoir, Bradley Lake, Smarts Pond, and Wright Lake.

+Climate

+Troy has a humid continental climate (Köppen Dfa).
+The average temperature throughout the year is 50.9 F, with the highest average temperature in July being 74.9 F, and January being the coldest month with an average temperature of 25.5 F. The annual precipitation is 42.09 in.

+The highest temperature in New York State was recorded in Troy on July 22, 1926, when it reached 108 °F (42.2 °C).